dehun/learn-fp/Readme.md

 ## How to start ##
 Just git clone this repository and follow steps in progression section.
+You can use any ide and verify your results using `sbt test`.
+For me intellij works best - you can easily run individual tests out of it.
 In case if you got stuck - check answers branch.

 ## Progression ##